Ellie Scotney sets history-making undisputed title fight against Mayelli Flores for Jake Paul vs Gervonta Davis bill

 She successfully defended that title against Laura Griffa in September 2023 before unifying the division and adding the WBO belt to her collection in a unanimous decision win over then-undefeated 18-0 champion Segolene Lefebvre.

-The 27-year-old most recently faced the longest-standing division champion, former WBC titlist Yamileth Mercado on the undercard the Katie Taylor vs. Amanda Serrano trilogy fight, winning unanimously to add the WBC belt to her unified collection.
+The 27-year-old most recently faced the longest-standing division champion, former WBC titlist Yamileth Mercado on the undercard of the Katie Taylor vs Amanda Serrano trilogy fight, winning unanimously to add the WBC belt to her unified collection.

 Flores holds the WBA super-bantamweight world title after outscoring Nazarena Romero by split decision in May.

-Alycia Baumgardner has vacated her WBC world title so she can box Leila Beaudoin over 12 three-minute rounds, rather than the 10 twos that is standard in women's title fight.
+Alycia Baumgardner has vacated her WBC world title so she can box Leila Beaudoin over 12 three-minute rounds, rather than the 10 twos that is standard in women's title fights.

 Baumgardner's IBF, WBO and WBA super-featherweight titles will be on the line.